pixelnest/pixelnest.github.io/tutorials/2d-game-unity/particles/index.md

 # Helper script

-Instantiating those particles prefabs are no different from instantiate a player or a shot.
+Instantiating those particles prefabs is identical to instantiating a player or a shot.

-However, you must remember that they should get deleted when they are over.
+However, you must remember that they should get deleted when they are no longer needed.

-Also, we will do the combination of fire + smoke in the script for our explosion.
+Also, we will do a combination of a fire particle system and a smoke particle system in the script for our explosion.

 Let's create a "SpecialEffectsHelper" script: